Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

 \subsection{Environment}

-We implemented our architecture using Tensorflow \citep{Abadi-2015} backend.
+We implemented our framework using Tensorflow \citep{Abadi2016} backend.
 We split the Indian language dataset into training, validation, and testing set, containing 80\%, 10\%, and 10\% of the data, respectively, for each language and gender.

-For regularization, we apply dropout \citep{Srivastava-2014} after Max-Pooling layer and Bi-Directional LSTM layer.
+For regularization, we apply dropout \citep{Srivastava2014} after the Max-Pooling layer and Bi-Directional LSTM layer.
 We use the rate of 0.1.
 A $l_{2}$ regularization with $10^{-6}$ weight is also added to all the trainable weights in the network.
-We train the model with Adam \citep{Kingma-2014} optimizer with $\beta_{1} = 0.9$, $\beta_{2} = 0.98$, and $\epsilon = 10^{-9}$ and learning rate schedule \citep{VaswaniSPUJGKP17}, with 4k warm-up steps and peak learning rate of $0.05/\sqrt{d}$ where d is 128.
-Batch size of 64 with ``Sparse Categorical Crossentrop'' as the loss function were used.
+We train the model with Adam \citep{Kingma2014} optimizer with $\beta_{1} = 0.9$, $\beta_{2} = 0.98$, and $\epsilon = 10^{-9}$ and learning rate schedule \citep{Vaswani2017}, with 4k warm-up steps and peak learning rate of $0.05/\sqrt{d}$ where d is 128.
+A batch size of 64 with ``Sparse Categorical Crossentropy'' as the loss function was used.